 This section examines design considerations and recommendations related to IAM in an enterprise environment.

 Why we need identity and access management

 The technological landscape in the enterprise is becoming complex and heterogenous.
 To manage compliance and security for this environment, IAM enables the right individuals to access the right resources at the right time for the right reasons.

 Plan for identity and access management

 Enterprise organizations typically follow a least-privileged approach to operational access.
-This model should be expanded to consider Azure through Azure Active Directory (Azure AD) role-based access control (RBAC) and custom role definitions.
+This model should be expanded to consider Azure through Azure Active Directory (Azure AD), Azure role-based access control (Azure RBAC), and custom role definitions.
 It's critical to plan how to govern control- and data-plane access to resources in Azure.
-Any design for IAM and RBAC must meet regulatory, security, and operational requirements before it can be accepted.
+Any design for IAM and Azure RBAC must meet regulatory, security, and operational requirements before it can be accepted.

 Identity and access management is a multistep process that involves careful planning for identity integration and other security considerations, such as blocking legacy authentication and planning for modern passwords.
 Staging planning also involves selection of business-to-business or business-to-consumer identity and access management.
 While these requirements vary, there are common design considerations and recommendations to consider for an enterprise landing zone.

 - There are limits around the number of custom roles and role assignments that must be considered when you lay down a framework around IAM and governance.
 For more information, see Azure RBAC service limits.

 - There's a limit of 2,000 role assignments per subscription.